UK Solar Farm Income Per Acre: 2026 Lease Rates & Profit Guide

 You may see developers offering "up to £1,500 per acre".
 However, these offers are meaningless if your land cannot connect to the National Grid.

 The connection cost determines the viability.
 A site 5 miles from a substation will likely be rejected, no matter how good the land is.
+Even viable sites face a 12–65 working-day wait for the developer's G99 application timelines — build this into your lease expectations.

 Check Your Grid Connection Distance →